PatriciaCaa/Origin_Duplication_and_diversification_of_Opsins_in_Vertebrates/README.md

 By studying opsins, we gain insights into the molecular evolution that allows species to adapt to different light environments and visual requirements.

 The study examines opsin gene duplications and losses, and their impact on gene expression patterns across vertebrate lineages.
-We utilised a combination of bioinformatics tools, including phylogenomic analyses and single-cell RNA sequencing,to reconstruct the evolutionary history of opsins.
+We utilised a combination of bioinformatics tools, including phylogenomic analyses and single-cell RNA sequencing to reconstruct the evolutionary history of opsins.
 The analysis includes data from 364 vertebrate species and over 500 known opsin sequences, covering a wide taxonomic range.

 Our methodology integrates multiple approaches:

-    Data Collection: We gathered proteomic and transcriptomic data from public databases, selecting a diverse set of species for a comprehensive analysis.
+    **Data Collection**: A total of 1115 whole vertebrate species proteomes were downloaded from the two databases, from which 364 species were manually selected based on their BUSCO
+    (Benchmarking Universal Single-copy Orthologs) completeness score, ensuring taxonomical diversity and a total of 525 available known opsin sequences were downloaded from the UniProtKB database (367 query sequences), and the GPCRdb database (158 query sequences).
+    We searched the literature for Single-cell transcriptomic datasets of the eye/retina and collected 23 datasets from previous studies.
+We also obtained the corresponding proteomes from the genomes the datasets were mapped to.

-    Phylogenetic Analysis: To explore the relationships between opsins, we constructed phylogenetic trees, helping to identify conserved and divergent evolutionary paths among these genes.
+    **Phylogenetic Analysis**: To explore the relationships between opsins, we constructed phylogenetic trees, helping to identify conserved and divergent evolutionary paths among these genes.

-    Single-Cell Analysis: Single-cell RNA sequencing data was used to analyse opsin gene expression in specific tissues, such as the retina, across different species.
+    **Single-Cell Analysis**: Single-cell RNA sequencing data was used to analyse opsin gene expression in specific tissues, such as the retina, across different species.

     This approach allowed us to speculate about cell-type-specific expression patterns and examine how opsins function in various environmental contexts.

 Key findings include: